francesco-vaselli/GlucoseGuard/docs/index.md

 ### Findings

 The model proposed by Deng et al. has achieved a predictive accuracy exceeding 95%.
-This roboust level of accuracy has profound implications for real-time monitoring systems and clinical practices.
+This robust level of accuracy has profound implications for real-time monitoring systems and clinical practices.
 It offers the potential for more personalized healthcare interventions and significantly reduces the risks associated with erratic glucose levels.

 Part of the codebase is inspired from [AccurateBG](https://github.com/yixiangD/AccurateBG/tree/main) which is released under MIT license